Which Inca Trail route is right for me?

 Machu Picchu, nestling high in the Andean Mountains, is known as the ‘Lost City of the Incas’ and for centuries it was hidden from the outside world.
 It is now the most famous city of the Incan Empire and has been designated a world heritage site by UNESCO.
 This sacred site is the most visited in Peru and a must for anyone travelling around South America on one of our trips.

-The Inca Trail usually refers to the ancient pathway used by the Incas leading to Machu Picchu, but in fact there are a number of Inca Trails running through the Urubamba Valley.
-On all Dragoman trips that travel via Cuzco we include the choice to either trek the Classic Inca Trail or to trek our Community Inca Trek, which is exclusive to Dragoman (and by the way, it's unique to Dragoman and not the Lares trail that other operators use!)
+The Inca Trail usually refers to the ancient pathway used by the Incas leading to Machu Picchu but in fact there are a number of Inca Trails running through the Urubamba Valley.
+On any Dragoman trip that includes the trek we offer the choice to either take the Classic Inca Trail or our own unique alternative route: the Wild Andes Trek.

 This Option is automatically included as part of your trip unless you advise us otherwise.
-So if you want to take the Community Inca Trek no further action is required.
+So if you want to take the Wild Andes Trek no further action is required.
 If you would prefer to trek the classic Inca Trail, or choose not to trek at all, you must contact us.

 Option 2: Classic Inca Trail

 If you want to do this option, you MUST inform Dragoman at the time of booking your trip.
-Dragoman will then apply for your permit but please note that these can never be guaranteed and if unavailable we will automatically book you onto the Community Inca Trail.
+Dragoman will then apply for your permit, but please note that these can never be guaranteed and if unavailable we will automatically book you onto our Wild Andes Trek.

-If walking is not your thing we will organise it so that you can take the train to and from Aguas Caliente and join the trekking groups on their tour of Machu Picchu.
+If you'd prefer not to do the trek then we will organise it so that you can take the train to and from Aguas Caliente and join the trekking groups on their tour of Machu Picchu.

-If you prefer not to trek at all you must advise Dragoman at time of booking so that we can arrange the non-trekking package for you.
+However if you'd rather not visit the site at all thenyou must advise Dragoman at time of booking so that we can arrange the non-trekking package for you.